 - It’s simple, and it looks clean.
 While there are, of course, ways to make your Pinterest boards and pins stand out from the rest, it’s pretty difficult to make them look bad.
-Facebook pages and Twitter profiles, on the other hand, can start to look pretty ugly if you don’t know what you’re doing.
+This makes marketing with Pinterest significantly easier than with some of the other social networks.
+Facebook pages and Twitter profiles, for instance, can start to look pretty ugly if you don’t know what you’re doing.

-To get started, create your own Pinterest account and start experimenting as part of your social media networking strategy.
+To get started marketing with Pinterest, create your own account and start experimenting as part of your overall social media networking strategy.
 Simply request an invite and it’ll guide you through the process.
 In our opinion, it’s one of the easiest social media setups we’ve seen.
 It gives you an option to connect it to either your Facebook account or your Twitter account.
 Go for the Twitter account, as you can’t connect your Facebook page to your Pinterest account.
 Don’t worry – you won’t start automatically tweeting what you post on Pinterest.